-When you run, you land with approx. 3 times your own body weight on your foot.
+When you run, you land at approx. 3 times your own body weight on your foot.
 The shock goes up through your foot and leg.
-In this Practical running shoe guide for runners at all levels, we explain the importance of choosing the right running shoes for your feet to suit your running style, so you can choose the best pair for your running surface and the distances you choose to run.
-There are a lot of running shoes to choose from in the Sports shops and online.
+In this Practical running shoe guide for runners of all levels, we explain the importance of choosing the right running shoes for your feet to suit your running style, so you can choose the best pair for your running surface and the distances you choose to run.
+There are a lot of running shoes to choose from in Sports shops and online.

 So how would you rate which running shoes you should choose?
 It is always a good idea to get a thorough running analysis in a specialty store before investing in running shoes.
 This can be done by trying on different running shoes on a treadmill while the shop assistant films your feet and assesses your running style.

-Why Running analysis is Important?
+Why Running Analysis Is Important?

 A running analysis is important because it can help reduce the body’s compensation when we run.
 Imbalances around the joints mean that the large muscle groups such as the hamstrings, glutes and quads often do less of the work they are built for.
 Instead, less stabilizing muscles go in and compensate.